 You can find tempeh in the refrigerated section of any health food store, and in many supermarkets as well.
 So, the next time you’re considering a meatless meal and tofu is just not cutting it for you, give tempeh a try.

 Do make sure to buy “plain” tempeh as it can also come with additional ingredients that are high FODMAP.

 Cabbage is Confusing

-Both red and white cabbage tested low in FODMAPs when limited to 1 cup (about 90 g) servings.
-Larger portions of white cabbage contained excess sorbitol (from the “P” FODMAP group) while larger servings of red cabbage contained excess GOS and fructans.
-So far, so good, but here’s the interesting part: the fermentation process actually increased the FODMAP content in these veggies instead of lowering it, as it did for all the other foods discussed previously.
+Both red and white (common) cabbage are low in FODMAPs when limited to ¾ cup (about 74 g) servings.
+Larger portions of white cabbage contain excess sorbitol (from the polyol, or “P” FODMAP group) while larger servings of red cabbage contain excess fructans.

 Want to learn more about this subject?
 Read the other articles in this series:

 - Workman, Dion.
 Making Miso (https://goo.gl/Li8HSm).
 February 4, 2012.
 Retrieved from https://goo.gl/A1j6VU